syncfusion-content/javascript-docs/js/Currency/Behavior-Settings.md

 ### Theme

 The **CurrencyTextBox** control’s style and appearance can be controlled based on CSS classes.
 In order to apply styles to the CurrencyTextBox control, you need to refer 2 files namely, **ej.widgets.core.min.css** and **ej.theme.min.css**.
-If the file **ej.widgets.all.min.css** is referred, then it is not necessary to include the files ej.widgets.core.min.css and ej.theme.min.css in your project, as **ej.widgets.all.min.css** is the combination of these two.
+If the file **ej.web.all.min.css** is referred, then it is not necessary to include the files ej.widgets.core.min.css and ej.theme.min.css in your project, as **ej.web.all.min.css** is the combination of these two.

-By default, there are 12 themes support available for **CurrencyTextBox** control namely:
+By default, there are 16 themes support available for **CurrencyTextBox** control namely:

-* default-theme
+* bootstrap-theme
 * flat-azure-dark
 * fat-lime
 * flat-lime-dark